puppeteer/puppeteer/docs/api/puppeteer.devicerequestprompt.md

 # DeviceRequestPrompt class

-Device request prompts let you respond to the page requesting for a device through an API like WebBluetooth.

-#### Signature:
+### Signature:

 ```typescript
 export declare class DeviceRequestPrompt
 ```

+Device request prompts let you respond to the page requesting for a device through an API like WebBluetooth.

 ## Remarks